 A major problem is that cheerleading in most states is not considered a sport but an “activity” much like a chess club or choir and, as a result, is not subject to uniform safety regulations.
 There are generally no mandated off-seasons, no requirements for soft landing surfaces, no standards for facilities or equipment, and no requirements for training of coaches.

-Kline & Specter, P.C., with some 30 attorneys, several of whom are also doctors, is among the nation’s top law firms and has successfully litigated hundreds of personal injury lawsuits.
+Kline & Specter, PC, with more than 35 attorneys, several of whom are also doctors, is among the nation’s top law firms and has successfully litigated hundreds of personal injury lawsuits.
 Contact a cheerleading attorney today.

 Kline & Specter handles cases in Pennsylvania, New Jersey, Delaware and Nationwide, working with local attorneys in states outside PA, NJ and DE.